Korean National Association: Background

 After the Japan–Korea Treaty of 1905, multiple local and statewide Korean organizations emerged in Hawaii, California, and other parts of the US condemning Japan's colonial policies.
-However, on March 23, 1908, after the pro-Japanese diplomat, Durham White Stevens, was assassinated by two Korean immigrants, Korean organizations in both Hawaii and the US mainland joined together to protect the rights of the two alleged assailants.
-This event and the growing need to consolidate patriotic efforts led to two major Korean civic organizations, the Mutual Assistance Society (MAS) in San Francisco and United Korean Society in Hawaii, to organize a meeting on October 30, 1908, to discuss the unification of both groups.
-Seven representatives from Hawaii and six representatives of the mainland US made an agreement and both organizations officially merged to form the KNA on February 1, 1909.
+However, on March 23, 1908, after the pro-Japanese diplomat, Durham White Stevens,was assassinated by two Korean immigrants, Korean organizations in both Hawaii and the US mainland joined together to protect the rights of the two alleged assailants.
+This event and the growing need to consolidate patriotic efforts led to two major Korean civic organizations, the Mutual Assistance Society (MAS) in San Francisco and the United Korean Society in Hawaii, to organize a meeting on October 30, 1908, to discuss the unification of both groups.
+Seven representatives from Hawaii and six representatives of the mainland US agreed, and both organizations officially merged to form the KNA on February 1, 1909.